Lago Junior: Gimnàstic and Mirandés

 On 13 July 2013, after a further two Segunda División campaigns with Numancia, Junior remained in the country and signed for Gimnàstic de Tarragona from division three.
 On 22 July 2015, after achieving promotion, he moved to CD Mirandés of the second tier.

 Mallorca

 On 28 January 2016, Junior agreed to a €300,000 deal at second-division RCD Mallorca.
 After suffering relegation at the end of the 2016–17 campaign he went on to help the side to earn two consecutive promotions, netting a career-best 11 goals in 2018–19.

 Junior subsequently lost his importance in the squad.
 In December 2021, he was loaned to SD Huesca.

 On 11 January 2023, Junior terminated his contract by mutual consent.

 Later career

-Immediately after leaving Mallorca, Junior joined second-tier Málaga CF on a free transfer, signing until June 2024 with an option for another year.
+Immediately after leaving Mallorca, Junior joined Málaga CF on a free transfer, signing until June 2024 with an option for another year.
+On 15 June 2023, having been relegated, he moved to fellow second-tier club Racing de Santander on a two-year contract.

 International career

 Junior won his first cap for the Ivory Coast national team on 13 October 2020 at the age of nearly 30, replacing Gervinho late into the 1–0 friendly defeat to Japan in Utrecht, Netherlands.